 The fluid supply is charged with high voltage until the voltage is discharged.
 Contact with the charged components of the voltage isolation system or spray gun electrode will cause an electric shock.
 To avoid an electric shock, do not alter or bypass the door switch interlock and follow the Fluid Voltage Discharge and Grounding Procedure:

-- Whenever you are instructed to discharge the voltage - Before cleaning, flushing, or servicing the system equipment - Before approaching the front of the gun - · Before opening the isolation cabinet - 1.
-Release the gun trigger and turn off electrostatics by turning the ES ON/OFF valve on the back of the handle to the OFF position.
+- Whenever you are instructed to discharge the voltage - Before cleaning, flushing, or servicing the system equipment - · Before approaching the front of the gun - · Before opening the isolation cabinet shows the ground symbol 🚖.
+See Run Menus, page 45.